Moving from Canada to the USA in 2025: What You Absolutely Need to Know

 Declaring Household Goods

-CBP Form 3299: This is the core form used to declare unaccompanied household goods.
-It allows you to import personal items without paying duty, but only if the items have been in your possession for at least one year and are for personal use.
+• CBP Form 3299: This is the main document used to declare unaccompanied household goods.
+It allows you to import personal belongings without paying duty, provided the items have been in your possession for at least one year and are intended for personal use.

-Bill of Lading: Provided by your moving company, it outlines your shipped inventory and is required at the point of entry.
+• Bill of Lading: Issued by your moving company, this document outlines your shipped inventory and is required at the border point of entry.

-Gypsy Moth Certificate: Required if moving from Ontario, Quebec, or New Brunswick.
-This proves your outdoor furniture and wooden items are pest-free to protect U.S. agriculture.
-To obtain this certificate, your belongings must be inspected by the Canadian Food Inspection Agency (CFIA).
-Details are available in the official CFIA directive D-98-09.
+• Gypsy Moth Certificate: If you are moving from Ontario, Quebec, or New Brunswick, this certificate is required to prove that your outdoor furniture and wooden items are pest-free.
+It protects U.S. agriculture and can be obtained after an inspection by the Canadian Food Inspection Agency (CFIA), as detailed in directive D-98-09.

-HS-7 Form (DOT): Confirms your vehicle meets U.S. Department of Transportation safety standards.
+• HS-7 Form (DOT): Confirms your vehicle meets the U.S. Department of Transportation (DOT) safety standards.

-Manufacturer’s Compliance Letter: Often required to verify your vehicle was originally built to meet U.S. regulations.
+• Manufacturer’s Compliance Letter: Often required to confirm your vehicle was originally manufactured to meet U.S. regulations.

 CPM Moving specialist advising clients on a cross-border move